-That’s not a generic “your chances are 50-50”, that’s official StatCan data on DUI charges from 2019-2020 years (the latest available by date).
+Here’s a short and simple answer: more than 55% of DUI cases in Canada get dismissed, which results in other decisions.
+That’s not a generic “your chances are 50-50.”
+That’s official StatCan data on DUI charges from 2019-2020 (the latest available by date).

 What Even Qualifies as a DUI Case

-In short, DUI — aka Driving Under Influence — means driving after taking either alcohol or drugs.
+In short, DUI — aka Driving Under the Influence — means driving after taking either alcohol or drugs.
 Yes, Cannabis — despite all the eased regulations in Canada — is included.

 You don’t automatically get charged with DUI if you get behind the wheel drunk.
 Surprisingly, the majority of cases are not even involving seriously drunk drivers.
 The situation, most of the time, looks like this:

-You get some drinks.
+- You get some drinks.
 It could be wine or whiskey, whatever alcohol you prefer.
-OR you smoke a joint to fight off stress;
+OR you smoke a joint to fight off stress.

 Percentage of DUI Cases That Go To Trial

-The officer asks you to blow in a tiny black tube (the special device), you calmly do it, and oh, no — it shows that the concentration of alcohol or other substances in your blood is still higher than the legal limit;
+The officer asks you to blow in a tiny black tube (the special device), and you calmly do it, and oh, no — it shows that the concentration of alcohol or other substances in your blood is still higher than the legal limit.
+That’s why you’re asked to leave your car, follow the orders, go to court, and basically — that’s why you’re a supposed impaired driver.

-A little advice: ask for a lawyer as soon as you can, but do it calmly.
+A little advice: ask for a lawyer as soon as possible, but do it calmly.
 Asking for a lawyer does NOT make you look guilty.
+Only around 2% of DUI cases go to trial.

 What Are The Chances of Winning a DUI Case?

-Second — a large percentage of cases just stayed, meaning they may — or may not — result in harsh consequences for those accused of impaired driving, the court just decided to do it later;
+Do the official statistics say you can relax, get a beer, and head to a freeway?
+No, it’s not.
+45% is a high “guilty” percentage.
+It’s not a free ride, and you shouldn’t take DUI charges lightly.
+Many cases just stayed, meaning they may — or may not — result in harsh consequences for those accused of impaired driving; the court decided to do it later.

+The statistics do not define your chances of winning a DUI case in Canada.
+The details will explain the decision, not the general stats.
 The decision in one exact separate case is 100% defined by the circumstances.
 Several dozens — if not more — of various aspects can affect your chances.

 While there’s no universal instruction — here’s a little guide.
 Note that we’re not telling you to do these things, but if you could — it would maximize your chances.
 Or, at least, make the punishment as easy and gracious as possible under the current Canadian laws: